-Research Interests: corporate finance, game theory, market microstructure, political economy
+Research Interests: corporate finance, alternative investments, game theory, political economy

 FNCE251 - The Finance of Buyouts and Acquisitions

 The course focuses on financial tools, techniques, and best practices used in buyouts (financial buyers) and acquisitions (strategic buyers).
 While it will touch upon various strategic, organizational, and general management issues, the main lens for studying these transactions will be a financial one.
 It will explore how different buyers approach the process of finding, evaluating, and analyzing opportunities in the corporate-control market; how they structure deals and how deal structure affects both value creation and value division; how they add value after transaction completion; and how they realize their ultimate objectives (such as enhanced market position or a profitable exit).
 The course is divided into two broad modules.
 The first module covers mergers and acquisitions, and the second one studies buyouts by private equity partnerships.
 During the spring semester this course cannot be taken pass/fail.

 This is a short seminar on finance in Europe.
 Its objective is to bring students, academics and several industry experts together to study financial markets, practice, and institutions in Europe.
 Course Content: The course will primarily examine following areas: 1.Current challenges in European markets and Euro zone 2.Political economy of European Union 3.Alternative Investments 4.Investment Banking & Cross Border Mergers and Acquisitions We will cover the above topics by studying practice and transactions in Europe with a comparison to USA and rest of the world.
 This is a half unit course and it is designed for Wharton MBAs.
 Exceptionally motivated undergraduate students are also welcome to take the course.

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.